 If the Company is classified as an association taxable as a corporation rather than as a partnership, we will be taxed on our taxable income, if any, and all distributions made by us to our BUC holders would constitute ordinary dividend income taxable to such BUC holders to the extent of our earnings and profits, which would include tax-exempt income, as well as any taxable income we might have, and the payment of these dividends would not be deductible by us.
 The listing of the Company's BUCs on the NASDAQ Global Market causes the Company to be treated as a "publicly traded partnership" under Section 7704 of the Code.
 A publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying" income.
-Qualifying income includes interest, dividends, real property rents, gain from the sale or other disposition of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends and certain other items.
+Qualifying income includes interest, dividends, real property rents, gain from the sale or other disposition of capital assets held for the production of interest or dividends and certain other items.
 Substantially all of the Company's gross income will continue to be tax-exempt interest income on mortgage bonds.
-While we believe that all of this interest income is qualifying income, it is possible that some or all of our income could be determined not to be qualifying income.
+While we believe that all of this interest income is qualifying income.
 In such a case, if more than 10% of our annual gross income in any year is not qualifying income, the Company will be taxable as a corporation rather than a partnership for federal income tax purposes.
 We have not received, and do not intend to seek, a ruling from the Internal Revenue Service regarding our status as a partnership for tax purposes.